Hznnibal/remwaste-recruitment/README.md

 ## 🤝 Development

 This project follows modern React development practices:

 - Functional components with hooks
 - TypeScript for type safety
 - ESLint for code quality
 - Responsive design principles
 - Accessible UI patterns

+Additionally, AI tools such as Bolt and Claude were used to assist in ideation, code generation, and problem-solving during development.

 Built as a demonstration of modern front-end development skills for recruitment purposes.